Nicole-Hong/GMMA/GMMA831 Marketing Analytics/Team Executive Challenge/README.md

 Visuals provided in this repository are to showcase my work that features the process of developing the association rules, using R.

-## Presentation
+## Presentations
-The presentation was recorded in the following video, which features the result of EDA and model proposals:
+The presentations were recorded in the following videos, which feature the result of EDA and model proposals:

 ### Team
 Presentation at Team Challenge in class on February 21, 2021